Ortlieb wins 1st World Cup, Brignone extends overall lead - WHIZ News

 Petra Vlhova, who got treatment for a knee issue at the beginning of the week, confirmed her progress in the speed disciplines as the Slovakian skier trailed by 0.39 in fourth.

 Vlhova is 189 points behind Brignone in the overall standings.
-She was expected to make up ground on the Italian in next week’s technical races in Ofterschwang, but the event in Southern Germany has been cancelled due to a lack of snow and won’t be rescheduled.
+She was expected to make up ground on the Italian in next week’s technical races in Ofterschwang, but the slalom and GS in Southern Germany have been cancelled due to a lack of snow and won’t be rescheduled.

+Brignone was still reluctant to give too much thought to her improving chance of becoming the first Italian winner of the women’s overall title in the 53-year history of the World Cup.

+“I just want to be here for racing in front of my crowd and I am not thinking about the crystal globe,” Brignone said.
+“For sure it’s on my mind but I will think about it more at the end of the season.”

 Saturday’s race took place in the Valle d’Aosta region, which is outside the Northern Italian regions affected by the coronavirus.
 Italian authorities have banned sporting events in Lombardy, Veneto, Piedmont, Friuli Venezia Giulia, Emilia Romagna and Liguria until March 1.

-However, only a limited number of spectators were allowed at the race and public events, like the prize-giving ceremony and the draw of the starting bibs for Sunday’s race have been cancelled.
+However, only a limited number of spectators were allowed at the race and public events, like the prize-giving ceremony and the draw of the starting bibs for Sunday’s Alpine combined race have been cancelled.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports